havatv/qgismultidistancebufferplugin/help/source/index.rst

 the specification of buffer accuracy (segments / arc vertex distance / maximum deviation), so the default of 5 segments has to be used.

-For the other two approaches, the buffer function of *QgsGeometry* is used, and the resulting geometries are combined using the *dissolve* function of *QgsGeometryAnalyzer*.

-The *buffer* and *dissolve* functions of *QgsGeometryAnalyzer* do not support memory layers as output, so a temporary (using the Python *tempfile* module) *Shapefile format* dataset is created for each buffer distance.
+The *buffer* function of *QgsGeometryAnalyzer* does not support memory layers as output, so a temporary (using the Python *tempfile* module) *Shapefile format* dataset is created for each buffer distance.
 The temporary datasets are later deleted.

+For the other two approaches, the *buffer* function of *QgsGeometry* is used, and the resulting buffer geometries are combined using the *dissolve* function of *QgsGeometry*.

-The buffers are combined to form the multi-distance buffer using the *symDifference* function of *QgsGeometry*.
+The buffers are combined to form the result multi-distance buffer dataset using the *symDifference* function of *QgsGeometry* for all the approaches.

 Links
 =======